Special Category Awards

 - ISEF/ASEF Alumni Awards: These awards are judged by former ISEF attendees and presented to middle or high school students.
 The categories being judged reflect the research each alum presented at the International Fair.
 The current categories are: Biochemistry, Social Sciences, Planetary Sciences.

-- McGyver Award: All projects, in which the student has created his/her testing and/or data collecting equipment, are eligible for one award of excellence and four awards of merit to the projects from all levels.
+- McGyver Award: All projects, in which the student has created his/her testing and/or data collecting equipment, are eligible for one award of excellence and three awards of merit to the projects from all levels.

 - PetCo/Kitty and K9 Connection Award: Two Awards of Excellence for elementary school projects related to animals/pets/pet care and behavior.